California Transparency in Supply Chains Act: What it is and who it impacts

 This law does not solely apply to businesses located in the state of California.
 The Transparency in Supply Chains Act applies to all retailers and manufacturers doing business in California with annual gross revenue exceeding $100,000.

-It can apply to businesses throughout the US and the world if they sell products within the state of California.
+It can apply to businesses throughout the US and the world if they sell products within California.

 Requirements of the California Transparency in Supply Chains Act